-Course: 340 Credit:1/2 Duration: Semester Grades: 10-12 Pre-Req: Sophomore standing with completion of a US government course.
-Fee: None AP Comparative Government sets a historic foundation for the AP 6 Countries of: United Kingdom, Mexico, Russia, China, Nigeria, and Iran.
-The majority of the course analyzes modern trends of power, authority, sovereignty, legitimacy and institutions of the AP 6 countries.
+Course: 340 Credit:1/2

+Pre-Req: Sophomore standing with completion of a US government course.

+AP Comparative Government sets a historic foundation for the AP 6 Countries of: United Kingdom, Mexico, Russia, China, Nigeria, and Iran.
+The majority of the course analyzes modern trends of power, authority, sovereignty, legitimacy, and institutions of the AP 6 countries.
 Critical reading, analytical writing, media analysis, and construction of governmental models are key skills developed in preparation for the AP National Exam.
-NOTE: This is a NCAA approved course.

-GENOCIDE AND HUMAN RIGHTS R Few issues in the world today are as important, or impact the lives of as many people, as the Course: 342 issue of human rights.
-From the Israeli-Palestinian conflict in the Middle East, to political Credit: 1/2 repression in China, to allegations of torture by the CIA, basic human rights are endangered or Duration: Semester violated all over the world.
-And all over the world, individual citizens work every day to protect Grades: 11-12 those human rights-liberty, equality, and justice, freedom from fear and freedom from want Pre-Req: None from abuse.
-Fee: None In this course, students will identify universal human rights and will examine how our understanding of those rights has evolved over time.
+GENOCIDE AND HUMAN RIGHTS R

+Duration: Semester Grades: 11-12 Pre-Req: None Fee: None Few issues in the world today are as important, or impact the lives of as many people, as the issue of human rights.
+From the Israeli-Palestinian conflict in the Middle East, to political repression in China, to allegations of torture by the CIA, basic human rights are endangered or violated all over the world.
+And all over the world, individual citizens work every day to protect those human rights-liberty, equality, and justice, freedom from fear and freedom from want-from abuse.

+In this course, students will identify universal human rights and will examine how our understanding of those rights has evolved over time.
 They will also explore the ways and instances in which those human rights have been violated, both in the past and in contemporary society.